 Writing blog or social media posts, landing pages, and emails.
-AI can automate messaging such as emails for prospecting new business and sort and direct responses to the appropriate person or department for follow up.
+AI can automate messaging such as emails for prospecting new business.
+It can also sort and direct responses to the appropriate person or department for follow-up.

-When you advertise on social media like Facebook, you are already receiving AI analytics.
+When you advertise on social media like Facebook, you're already receiving AI analytics.
 They tell you how many people clicked on your ad and give you other information to help you evaluate the effectiveness of your advertising.

 Prospecting for new business and generating leads.
 AI can reduce or eliminate the time it takes to chase down leads by sending outreach emails and categorizing and prioritizing responses for the sales team.

 Qualifying buyers who respond to outreach campaigns.
-AI can ask potential buyers simple questions, like whether they are looking to make a purchase in the near term or how much money they expect to spend on a purchase.
-The answers to these questions help the sales team to prioritize the calls they make and reduce the chances that they'll spin their wheels needlessly on buyers who are not the right fit for your products.
+AI can ask potential buyers simple questions, like whether they're looking to make a purchase in the near term or how much money they expect to spend on a purchase.
+The answers to these questions help the sales team to prioritize the calls they make and reduce the chances that they'll spin their wheels needlessly on buyers who aren't the right fit for your products.

 In general, AI applications that handle back-office and administrative tasks are designed to eliminate the need for manual data entry.
 They can:

 Monitor and manage inventory.
 Automating inventory management gives businesses real-time information on merchandise that needs to be replenished and reorders that should be processed, so they don't miss out on sales opportunities.